Siqsuruq/oodz/README.md

 "OODZ" is a simple collection of NX (Next-Scripting Framework https://next-scripting.org/xowiki/) object oriented classes for developing the RestFull APIs and Web Applications using Tcl and Naviserver.

-It is still a work in progress :)
+It is still a work in progress :) Version: 2.0.0

 ---
 ## How to install "OODZ"